When’s the last time you thought about your big toe?

 Unless you just had a pedicure, it’s probably been a while.
 But drop a can of tomatoes on that puppy, and ouch!
 Your toe will draw your attention all day long.

 It’s like that with grammar and spelling errors, too.
 When we’re reading, we don’t really notice good spelling, properly placed apostrophes, or phrases used correctly—nor should we.
 It’s those glaring errors that stand out.
 That’s why an apostrophe in the wrong spot or a simple misspelling can turn an article, menu, poster, or brochure into a throbbing toe.

-I found a list of Top 10 Misused English Words and discovered that I’m guilty of abusing several myself, including decimate, enormity, and ultimate.
+Take misused words, for example.
+I found a list of Top 10 Misused English Words and discovered that I’m guilty of abusing several myself, including decimate, ultimate, and enormity.
 Who knew?
-(Apparently, not I!)

-So I come to you humbly to present a few more common words and expressions that are often misused or misspelled.
+So I come to you humbly to present a few more common words and expressions that people often misuse or misspell.
 See if you catch yourself doing any of these.
-If so, pick one or two to work on, making sure you teach your children to use them correctly, too!
+If so, pick one or two to work on, making sure you teach your children to use them correctly too!